 In reality, leaders come in as many flavors as ice cream.
 There are many more types than the three described above.
-Some leaders are directing; others are more relaxed—acting more like a coach than a boss.
+Some leaders are directing, and others are more relaxed—more closely resembling coaches than bosses.
 Leaders might not lead with the same style all the time, either.
 There are occasions when managers must take a firm stand, making critical decisions on their own, and other times when they work with their employees to build a consensus before acting.
 Each style has its place and time, and each manager has his or her own preferred approach.
 Consider the CEO of Japan Airlines profiled in the following video and what his actions say about his management and leadership style.

 - Caramela, Sammi.
 "4 Ways to Define Leadership."
 Business News Daily.
 September 21, 2017.
 Accessed June 25, 2019. http://www.businessnewsdaily.com/3647-leadership-definition.html. ↵